stashiaseymour/ECSE3038_Project/README.md

 ###  Backend
 - Deployed to Render as a Python Web Service
 - Exposes API endpoints under `/api/`
-- No database is used — sensor data and settings are stored in memory

 ###  Frontend
 - Hosted on Netlify